Splitix/hammer/README.md

 ----------------
 First you want to make sure you have the current version of the repo.

+Install MongoDB<br />
+	-Use command 'mongorestore' in the directory of the folder titled 'dump'

 Using Terminal/Bash<br />
 	-Navigate to the hammer folder.<br />
 	-Start the server by running: node server.js<br />
 	-By default the site is at localhost:4001<br />
 	-You can change the port by running: node server.js "PORT"<br />
 	-Replace port with whatever port number you want above 1024.<br />

 Members:
 ----------------
 * Blake Bordovsky